-- Change the following cmake arguments - CMAKE\INSTALL\PREFIX: set the install location (~/Dev/Install/Debug or Release) - CMAKE\BUILD\TYPE: set to Debug or Release - EXTERNAL\LIBRARIES: set the install path of the third party libraries you compiled before.(ex: ~/Deps/Install/Debug) - PROJECT\TO\BUILD: set the list of the projects you want to build (ex: VRRender, Tuto01Basic ...), each project should be separated by ";" - PROJECT\TO\INSTALL: set the name of the application to install
+- · Change the following cmake arguments - BUILD_FW4SPL-AR: allow to enable/disable the fw4spl-ar repository if you cloned it. - BUILD_FW4SPL-EXT: allow to enable/disable the fw4spl-ext repository if you cloned it. - BUILD_FW4SPL-OGRE: allow to enable/disable the fw4spl-ogre repository if you cloned it. - CMAKE_INSTALL_PREFIX: set the install location, here ~/Dev/Install/Debug - CMAKE_BUILD_TYPE: set the build type 'Debug', 'Release', 'RelWithDebInfo' or 'MinSizeRel' - EXTERNAL_LIBRARIES: set the install path of the third party libraries you compiled earlier.(ex : ~/Dev/Install/Debug) - PROJECTS_TO_BUILD: set the list of the projects you want to build (ex: VRRender, Tuto01Basic ...), each project should be separated by ";" - PROJECTS_TO_INSTALL: set the name of the application to install - Press "c" to configure and then "g" to generate the makefiles.

-- If PROJECT TO BUILD is empty, all application will be compiled - If PROJECT\TO\INSTALL is empty, no application will be installed
+• If PROJECTS_TO_BUILD is empty, all application will be compiled

+• If PROJECTS_TO_INSTALL is empty, no application will be installed

+Click on "generate".

-Note: To generate the projects in release mode, change CMake argument CMAKE\BUILD\TYPE to Release both for fw4spl and fw4spl-deps
+Note: To generate the projects in release mode, change CMake argument CMAKE_BUILD_TYPE to Release both for fw4spl and fw4spl-deps